rivms/objdetectdemo/README.md

-## Objdect Detection using Cognitive Services
+## Object Detection using Cognitive Services

 0. Have your Microsoft Account Ready
 1. Sign in to [Microsoft Azure Notebooks](https://notebooks.azure.com/)